Ngarikutuke Tjiriange: Career

-Tjiriange, born in Windhoek, studied law at Leningrad State University and received a doctorate from Kiev University in 1973.
+Tjiriange, born in Windhoek, studied law at Leningrad State University and received a doctorate from Kyiv University in 1973.
 After doing research at the International Institute for Labour Studies in Switzerland in 1974 and the International Institute of Human Rights in France in 1975, he was an assistant professor at the United Nations Institute for Namibia in Lusaka, Zambia from 1977 to 1982.
 He became the principal legal advisor of SWAPO in 1970.

 Tjiriange was a SWAPO member of the Constituent Assembly, which was in place from November 1989 to March 1990, immediately prior to Namibia's independence.
 At independence in 1990, he became a member of the National Assembly.

 He became Minister of Justice in 1990, serving in that post for thirteen years; he was additionally Attorney-General from March 2000 to January 2001.
 He was nominated as Secretary-General of SWAPO by President Sam Nujoma at the party's August 2002 congress, and he was elected to that post.
 It was decided at the congress to make the position of Secretary-General a full-time job, but Tjiriange remained Justice Minister until May 8, 2003, at which point he was instead appointed Minister without portfolio.
 In the November 2004 parliamentary election, he was first on SWAPO's candidate list.
 He resigned from the National Assembly, as well as from his post as Minister without portfolio, in February 2005 in order to receive payment of a pension; however, he was reappointed Minister without Portfolio by the newly sworn in President Hifikepunye Pohamba on March 21, 2005.
 The opposition Congress of Democrats was critical of the decision to keep Tjiriange in the Cabinet without a ministerial portfolio, arguing that he would effectively receive a salary out of taxpayer money for doing party work as SWAPO Secretary-General.
 On October 4, 2006, he was appointed by Pohamba as Minister of Veteran Affairs upon the creation of that ministry.